babashka/fs/doc/ai/adr/0002-node-parity-divergences.md

 (`(.-lstatSync node-fs)`) which is uglier than the two small fns.
 The six-line duplication is the most readable option.

+## starts-with? / ends-with? are string-based on Node - accepted

+The JVM `Path#startsWith` / `Path#endsWith` compare whole path components.
+The cljs branch compares strings, anchored on `file-separator` so a partial last component does not match (`/a/foo` does not start with `/a/fo`).
+This agrees with the JVM for normal relative or absolute paths.
+It can diverge when `other-path` carries a leading or trailing separator the JVM would normalize away, or mixes absolute and relative forms.
+These inputs are unusual and not worth a component parser on Node.

+## same-file? reads inode and device as BigInt - accepted

+The cljs branch compares `dev` and `ino` from `statSync(path, {bigint: true})` and stringifies before comparing.
+A plain `statSync` returns these as JS numbers, which lose precision above 2^53 and could report two distinct files as the same.
+The BigInt read is exact.

 ## Consequences

 - These items are settled.
 New reviews should consult this ADR before flagging